dannsam/xenko-docs/manual/physics/tutorials/create-a-bouncing-ball.md

     ![Set restitution for the ground](media/physics-tutorials-create-a-bouncing-ball-restitution-of-the-ground.png)

 To see how this changes the physics, run the project again (**F5**).
-This time, the ball bounces on the ground:
+This time, the ball bounces on the ground before coming to a stop:

 ![Bouncing effect](media/physics-tutorials-create-a-bouncing-ball-falling-and-bouncing-ball.gif)